Hamze-Issa/startrack/README.md

 Startrack uses MLFlow and Tensorboard to track experiments and log and monitor metrics and values.

-To see tracked experiments with MLFlow, run the mlflow server using:
+To see tracked experiments with MLFlow, run the mlflow server (from inside the startrack directory) using:

 ```
 mlflow ui
 ```

-Then go to http://127.0.0.1:5000/ to see the automatically logged experiments and metrics.
+Then go to http://127.0.0.1:5000/ to see the automatically logged experiments and metrics :)